dhis2/dhis2-docs/src/developer/web-api/data.md

 ```

 Note the query parameters are the same as are used with DXF data.
 The
-adx endpoint should interpret all the existing DXF parameters with the
+ADX endpoint should interpret all the existing DXF parameters with the
 same semantics as DXF.

-### Exporting data
+### Exporting ADX data

-DHIS2 exposes an endpoint to GET adx data sets at `/api/dataValueSets`
+DHIS2 exposes an endpoint to GET ADX data sets at `/api/dataValueSets`
 using *application/xml+adx* as the accepted content type.
 So, for
-example, the following curl command can be used to retrieve the adx
+example, the following curl command can be used to retrieve the ADX
 data:

 ```bash